What is the difference between rubber and metal tire valves?

 Metal clamp-in tire valves from Fortune seal tightly and look good on any car.

-High-pressure tire valves are made for big trucks and heavy vehicles.
-These valves hold more air and keep tires safe in hard jobs.
-Fortune high-pressure metal clamp-in valves fit rim holes of .453 inches and .625 inches.
-They work with up to 200 PSI.
-Rubber snap-in valves for high-pressure use can go up to 100 PSI.
-The chart below shows how much air each valve type can hold.
+High-pressure tire valves are designed for large trucks and heavy-duty vehicles.
+These valves hold more air, ensuring tire safety under harsh conditions.
+Fortune high-pressure metal clamp valves are suitable for 0.453-inch and 0.625-inch rim bores and can withstand pressures up to 200 PSI.
+Rubber snap-in high-pressure valves can withstand pressures up to 100 PSI.
+The table below shows the air capacity for each type of valve.

 Valve Type | Rim Hole Size | Max Cold Inflation Pressure |